Family Feud: 1999–present

 Production of Family Feud was shifted from Universal Orlando to Harvey's hometown of Atlanta in 2011, first staged at the Atlanta Civic Center from 2011 to 2015 and later at the Georgia World Congress Center from 2015 to 2017 and from 2020 to 2021.
 Harvey was also originating a syndicated radio show from Atlanta, and the state of Georgia provided tax credits for the production.
 In 2017, production moved to Los Angeles Center Studios (later moved again to Universal Studios Hollywood and later still to CBS Studio Center) in Los Angeles to accommodate Harvey's new syndicated talk show Steve, returning production of the regular series to Los Angeles for the first time since 2010.

 In March 2020, after initially announcing that production would continue with no studio audience, Fremantle suspended production of all of its programs (including Family Feud) due to the onset of the COVID-19 pandemic.
 In August 2020, Family Feud returned to production, returning to the state of Georgia after several years in California and with health and safety protocols (including social distancing and no studio audience) being enforced.

 From 2021 to 2024, the series was filmed at the Cathy Family-owned Trilith Studios in Fayetteville, Georgia.
 In early 2024, production of Family Feud moved back to Atlanta, and was moved to Tyler Perry Studios on the site of the historic Fort McPherson, with its celebrity edition also being moved there from California in 2025.
+In 2026, production moved back to Trilith Studios, with its celebrity edition also being moved there.

 In February 2023, Family Feud was renewed for three more seasons, taking the show through May 2026.

+On July 12, 2026, it was announced that Family Feud was renewed for another season, taking the show through May 2027.
+Despite it being the twenty-eighth season on syndication, this season of Family Feud is being dubbed as the "50th Anniversary" season, which will premiere on September 28, 2026.
+The 50th anniversary reflects 50 years since the original ABC Family Feud premiered in 1976.